bbatsov/emacsredux/_posts/2021-10-28-submitting-the-current-input-in-ido.md

 ![ido_current_input_file.png](/assets/images/ido_current_input_file.png)

-If I want to create a file named "blast" I can either type `C-f` to go back to the regular `find-file` command or `C-j` to immediately submit the text that I've already written.
-I guess that in almost all situations using `C-j` is going to the optimal course of action.
+If I want to create a file named "blast" I can either type `C-f` to go back to the regular `find-file` command, or `C-j` to immediately submit the text that I've already written.
+I guess that in almost all situations using `C-j` is going to be the optimal course of action.

 By the way, turns out that the built-in `icomplete` mode, also uses `C-j` for submitting the current input.